jess-alejo/dev-resources/javascript/arrow_functions.md

 ##### Object Destructuring

-Used to simplify the assigning object properties into a variable.
+Use to simplify the assigning object properties into a variable.

 ```javascript
 // given a person object